llm172/BA-LoRA/README.md

 ### Visualizing Last Hidden Layer Features with t-SNE

-After fine-tuning the model for NLU tasks, you can visualize the last hidden layer features using t-SNE to analyze class separability in the feature space.
+After fine-tuning the model, you can visualize the last hidden layer features using t-SNE to analyze class separability in the feature space.

 1.  **Prepare Data**: